cfe-lab/shared-doc/source/submission/index.rst

 The whole data submission process is:

-1. Format your data tables using either the :ref:`flat_scheme` or the :ref:`multi_table_scheme`.
+1. Format your data tables using either the :ref:`simple_scheme` or the :ref:`multi_table_scheme`.
 2. Create a .ZIP file with your tables and sequence data.
 3. Get a unique data submission link.